-We do not tolerate acts that adversely affect providers or members.
 We investigate all reports of fraud, abuse, and waste.
 Allegations and investigative findings are reported to the Indiana Family and Social Services Administration (FSSA) as well as regulatory and law enforcement agencies.
 In addition to reporting, we take corrective action, such as:

 - Written warning and/or education: We send certified letters to the provider or member documenting the issues and the need for improvement.
-Letters may include education, request for recoveries, or may advise of further action. - Medical record review: We may review medical records to substantiate allegations or validate claims submissions. - Special claims review: A special claims review places payment or system edits on file to prevent automatic claim payment; this requires a medical reviewer evaluation. - Prepayment review: We may place providers on prepayment review and require that providers submit paper claims with supporting medical documentation. - Recoveries: We recover overpayments directly from the provider within 30 days.
+Letters may include education, request for recoveries, or may advise of further action. - Medical record review: We may review medical records to substantiate allegations or validate claims submissions.

+- Prepayment review: We may place providers on prepayment review and require that providers submit paper claims with supporting medical documentation. - Recoveries: We recover overpayments directly from the provider within 30 days.
 Failure of the provider to return the overpayment may be reflected in reduced payment of future claims or further legal action.

-If you are working with the SIU, all checks and correspondence should be sent to:

-Special Investigations Unit Attn: Investigator name, Case number 740 W Peachtree Street NW Atlanta, Georgia 30308
+If you are working with the SIU, all checks and correspondence should be sent to: Special Investigations Unit Attn: Investigator name, Case number 740 W Peachtree Street NW Atlanta, Georgia 30308